ChanForPres/DataStructures/lab26_AdditionalDataStructure/readme.md

 If it's on adjacency list, then it takes ```O(|V|)``` time to make the initial graph.
 Sorting will take ```O(|E|lg|E|)``` time.
 Iterating all of the edges will take ```O(|E|)``` time.
 So the total Kruskal's runtime is ```O(|V|+|E|lg|E|)```.

 #### ```Kruskals.java```
-In this implementation, there's a Quick-Union Disjoint Set with path compression, as well as a weighted, undirected graph implementation
+In this implementation, there's a Quick-Union Disjoint Set with path compression, as well as a weighted, undirected graph implementation.
+Implement the ```mst()``` method, which takes in an EdgeWeightedGraph and returns a new EdgeWeightedGraph, which is an MST of the input graph.

+* HashMap's ```entrySet``` is by definition, to get a set view of the entries contained in this Hashtable.
+Remember, each element in this collection is a Map.Entry.
+And it seems like it's okay with redundancies on "Values" while not okay with "Keys".

+### Cuckoo Hashing